Meun235/StillOnRecord/README.md

 # Still on Record

 Static site for stillonrecord.org.
 CSV in git, a build script, files on a CDN.
-No database, no backend, nothing to patch.

 ```
 python3 build.py        # reads data/fixture_dev.csv, writes site/